 If your costs work out to be more than the price you are planning to sell your product or service at, then either go back and re-examine your costs and work out how to reduce or eliminate them – or forget the whole idea.
 No profits equals no viable business.

-4. Think about where the real profits are made in the industry you are planning to enter
+4. Think about where the real profits are made

 Take chocolate.
 You can make a profit margin by buying it from a wholesaler and then selling it on in a shop or via your website, but you can make a much bigger profit by making the chocolate yourself and then selling it.
 That way you get to pick up two lots of profit margins and have the added bonus of controlling the whole process from start to finish.